Isogeny graphs of superspecial abelian varieties and Brandt matrices: Introduction

 \section{Introduction}

-A superspecial abelian variety $A/\oFp$ of dimension $g$ is isomorphic to product of $g$ supersingular elliptic curves.
-Fix a supersingular elliptic curve $E/\oFp$ with $\cO=\cO_E=\End(E)$ a maximal order in the rational definite quaternion algebra $\HH_p$ ramified at $p$. \begin{theorem} \textup{(Deligne, Ogus, Shioda) } Suppose $A/\oFp$ is a superspecial abelian variety with $\dim A=g>1$.
+A superspecial abelian variety $A/\oFp$ of dimension $g$ is isomorphic to a product of $g$ supersingular elliptic curves.
+If $g>1$, surprisingly all such products are isomorphic to each other by Theorem \ref{sunn} below.
+Fix a supersingular elliptic curve $E/\oFp$ with $\cO=\cO_E=\End(E)$ a maximal order in the rational definite quaternion algebra $\HH_p$ ramified at $p$. \begin{theorem} \textup{(Deligne, Ogus \cite{og}, Shioda \cite{shi}) } Suppose $A/\oFp$ is a superspecial abelian variety with $\dim A=g>1$.
 Then $A\cong E^g$. \end{theorem} So for dimension $g=1$ there are {\em{many}} superspecial abelian varieties ($=$ supersingular elliptic curves) each with {\em{one}} principal polarization, but for $g>1$ there is {\em{one}} superspecial abelian variety with {\em{many}} principal polarizations.

 Let $\A=(A=E^g,\lambda)$ be a principally polarized superspecial abelian variety of dimension $g$ over $\oFp$ with $\oFp$-isomorphism class $[\A]$.
-The principal polarization $\lambda$ is an isomorphism from $A$ to $\hat{A}=\Pic^{0}(A)$ satisfying the conditions of Definition \ref{pola}.
+The principal polarization $\lambda$ is an isomorphism from $A$ to $\hat{A}=\Pic^{0}(A)$ satisfying the conditions of Definition \ref{polar}.
 The number $h=h_g(p)$ of such isomorphism classes $[\A]$ is finite and is a type of class number.
-Set
+For $g\geq 1$ set

 So, for example,